Luis AparicioLuis Ernesto Aparicio

 Primary position: Shortstop

 Luis Ernesto Aparacio was born April 29, 1934, in Maracaibo, Venezuela.
-Signed as an amateur free agent by the White Sox in 1954, Aparicio spent two years in the minors before making his major league debut on April 17, 1956.
+Signed as an amateur free agent by the White Sox at the age of 19, Aparicio spent two years in the minors before making his major league debut on April 17, 1956.

 It marked the first of nine straight seasons where Aparico led the American League in stolen bases.
 No other player has ever led his league in steals more than six years in a row.